alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 program.Run();
 ```

-In this article we will use Run(), although typically the program is automatically interpreted.
-Using Run is more explicit for teaching purposes.
+In this article, we will use `Run()`, although a real program is typically interpreted automatically from `Main` or another outer boundary.
+Using `Run()` is more explicit for teaching purposes; in practice, you usually would not call it directly.

 The examples use C#-style code to make the ideas concrete.
 The `IO<T>` implementation is synchronous teaching code, not a recommendation to replace idiomatic C#.